 Ø Abuse of Trust by a Physician involving Patient Safety Issues, a widely-regarded MD in the region’s largest practice which he founded, groping some of his female patients;

-Ø Abuse of Trust by the State’s leading CPA in the theft of $2million managed under his discretion;
+Ø Abuse of Trust by a leading CPA in the theft of $ million(s) managed under his discretion;

 Ø Abuse of Trust with Defamatory Intent in damaging a not-for-profit organization and its volunteer board upon the arrest of its former executive director who stole a significant amount of funds;

 Ø Defamatory Intent in damaging a former employer by a frustrated supervisor who abandoned his job and attempted to extort money from his employer before filing US Civil Rights charges;

 Ø Defamatory Intent to extort a significant amount of funds from a not-for-profit by threatening reputational damage;

 Ø Litigation PR in Chancery Court action to recover $40 million of dissipated wealth from one of the region’s major wealth management institutions, including strategy to hold together “family interests” in the Plaintiff’s litigation against the family-founded bank;

 Ø Litigation PR in Chancery Court action for the abrogation of a high-end business deal between two highly visible entrepreneurs that created an “impossible hill” for the defense to climb;